tiy-durham-fe-2015/curriculum/lectures/week4/readme.md

 - Review (30 min)

 - Lodash templating (45 min)
+  - What is a template?
+    - Kind of like a string with placeholders
+    - Template string + data = HTML
+  - What is lodash?
+    - Big, convenience library, w/ everything in the _ variable
+    - Has uuber fast templates

 - Object modeling (45 min)

 - Getting form data (15 min)